 VITA: B.A., Alma College, 1999; M.A., Central Michigan University, 2005; Northwood University, 2002-2006

-Retired Senior Vice President for Operations, Honda North America
+Retired Senior Vice President of Honda of America Manufacturing

 VITA: B.S., The Ohio State University, 1973